SADMAN30102001SAKIB/OMRElite/README.md

 How?

 ## Well, it has 3 core features:
-I) Creating customizable OMR Sheets (the OMR PDF can be printed for examination).
+I) Creating customizable OMR Sheets (the OMR PDF can be printed for examination).</br>
-II) Evaluating those papers with mobile camera in a short amount of time using computer vision.
+II) Evaluating those papers with mobile camera in a short amount of time using computer vision.</br>
 III) Generating customizable report of all evaluated students (available as a PDF or send it to teacher's email as a .csv file).

 #### [Click Here](https://youtu.be/AUjXJHea0jA) to Watch the Demo Video